 When the investigation or inquest is finished the coroner will confirm the cause of death to the registrar.
 The registrar will register the death.
 You can ask the registrar for a death certificate.

 Preparation & rights

-- Getting a copy of evidence before the inquest
+- How can i get a copy of the evidence before the inquest?

 You can apply for a copy of your relative’s medical records.
 This might be helpful if your relative was getting mental health treatment when they died.

 These records may give you an idea of issues that might be relevant to the inquest.
 You may find it difficult or upsetting to read through these records.
 If you have a solicitor helping you with the inquest, you could ask them to read the records for you.

 Confidentiality still applies for someone who has died.
 You can find out more information about ‘Access to health records’ by clicking here.

 The coroner may hold one or more pre-inquest review hearings.

 At these hearings, the coroner and other interested persons decide about the practical arrangements for the inquest.
 This will include:

 - how long the inquest will take